 More Efficient, More Reliable, More Consistent

 Rebates, Rebates, Rebates

-There are millions of dollars available to you from the Federal government in the form of rebates and tax incentives.
+There are millions of dollars available to you from the Federal Government in the form of rebates and tax incentives.
 But, don’t wait!
-Those rebates are not going to last forever.
-Please make sure you check with your local government and power company for all available rebates.
-Check out our Personal Guide to Savings with Energy Rebates and Tax Credits.
+These rebates won't last forever.
+Please be sure to check with your local government and power company for all available rebates in your area.

 No More flickering, No More Buzzing, No More Ballast.

 The flickering and buzzing that you have experienced from your LFL fixture occurs when the ballast and the fluorescent tube’s inner gas are no longer playing nice.
 Since LED light fixtures are not controlled by a ballast or a gas, those annoyances simply do not exist.
 Ballasts can cost as much as $30 and last between 1-3 years.
 The craziest thing is that they are also responsible for an additional 20%-30% power consumption per fixture.

 Better for the environment

 Unlike fluorescent tubes, LED tubes contain NO MERCURY.
-This eliminates the harmful effects that mercury can have our ourselves and the environment.
+This eliminates the harmful effects that mercury can have on individuals and the environment.
 This eco-friendly feature also makes LED tubes much easier to dispose.